Call Us Now

 • It should not wrinkle or deform when the sealant is applied over it.

-• It needs to be able to withstand temperatures of at least 190 degrees
+• It needs to be able to withstand temperatures of at least 190 degrees Fahrenheit

 There are several products specifically designed for use as backing materials for sealants.
 For smaller gaps, joints and cracks the most commonly used material is round backer rod.
 It comes in a range of sizes and is relatively inexpensive.
 Since it is flexible it can be pushed into a crevice without needing to be nailed or stapled.
 Grip Strip is designed for sealing larger gaps.
 Similar in composition to backer rod, but shaped like a trapezoid so it can be squeezed in between round logs.
 It can be used for a variety of situations to provide a flat surface for chinking or sealing.backingmaterial3.jpg

-For wide chink joints between squared logs we typically recommend the use of polyisocyanurate board (polyiso or R Max) or expanded polystyrene (EPS) beadboard.
-When cured the sealant should release from the backing material.
+For wide chink joints between squared logs, we typically recommend the use of polyisocyanurate board (polyiso or R Max) or expanded polystyrene (EPS) beadboard.
+When cured, the sealant should release from the backing material.
 If the sealant stays adhered to the backing material, this places much more demand on the sealant at the top and bottom of the joint.
 Failure is often the result of improper backing materials being used.

-Materials that should never be used as backing include Blueboard or any other colored beadboard (they outgas and create blisters in the sealant), open cell foams (they absorb water), extruded polystyrene (XPS) (causes blisters) or anything that you are not sure about.
+Materials that should never be used as backing include Blueboard or any other colored beadboard (they outgas and create blisters in the sealant), open cell foams (they absorb water), foil-faced extruded polystyrene (XPS) (causes blisters) or anything that you are not sure about.

 Avoid foil-faced materials as the chinking will adhere tightly to the foil.
 This will interfere with joint movement across the entire joint placing more stress on the top and bottom of the joint.
 If you are unsure or need assistance with selecting the proper backing material, give us a call, and one of our technical representatives will assist you in determining the proper backing material.